awsdocs/amazon-ec2-user-guide-windows/doc_source/connecting_to_windows_instance.md

 + **Enable inbound RDP traffic from your IP address to your instance**

   Ensure that the security group associated with your instance allows incoming RDP traffic \(`port 3389`\) from your IP address\.
 The default security group does not allow incoming RDP traffic by default\.
 For more information, see [Authorize inbound traffic for your Windows instances](authorizing-access-to-an-instance.md)\.
+**Note**
+You do not need to specifically allow incoming RDP traffic from your IP address if you use Fleet Manager to connect\.
+Fleet Manager handles that for you\.

+**To connect using Fleet Manager**
+For prerequisites, see [Connect using Remote Desktop](https://docs.aws.amazon.com/systems-manager/latest/userguide/fleet-rdp.html) in the *AWS Systems Manager User Guide*\.

 ## Connect to your Windows instance using RDP<a name="connect-rdp"></a>